-This is also a great time to find out the kinds of colours, shapes, and lights you work best with.
+This is also a great time to find out the kinds of colors, shapes, and lights you work best with.

 This will work best in a dark room.
 But you can include a few lights in the background to add depth to your image.
 Make sure the lights aren’t too bright.
 Your model won’t stand out in your composition if they are.

 For this technique, you need at least two torches, cello paper, and an assistant.
-Cello paper costs as little as $3 and comes in a variety of neon colours.
+Cello paper costs as little as $3 and comes in a variety of neon colors.

 The brighter your light sources, the more effective the results will be.

 Cover each torch with a sheet of cello paper.
-One of the most flattering colour combinations for this genre is blue and pink.
+One of the most flattering color combinations for this genre is blue and pink.
 You can see it in the image above.

 Have at least two assistants hold the torches on opposite sides of your model.
 You can also place your torches on tripods or tables.
 Do this if you don’t have assistants or if you’re taking self-portraits.